robbyjo/assoctool/README.md

   </tr>
   <tr>
     <td><tt>pedigree_id_col</tt> string</td>
     <td>If for some reason the pedigree file is specified using a different set of ID numbers than the one specified in the phenotypic data (a common situation in clinical setting), then you need to provide a linker ID column name in here.
 In case of Framingham Heart Study cohort, the pedigree is often provided using SabreID, while the genotype data is available in ShareID.
-The pedigree file contains the pedigree_id, pedigree_father, and pedigree_mother in SabreID, then we add another column ShareID to link to the phenotype file.
+The pedigree file contains the <tt>pedigree_id</tt>, <tt>pedigree_father</tt>, and <tt>pedigree_mother</tt> in SabreID, then we add another column ShareID to link to the phenotype file.
 In this case, we fill in ShareID here.</td>
   </tr>
   <tr>
     <td>ADVANCED (For some analysis / models)</td>